-People wishing to trace their Irish ancestry may soon be helped by a project to make Church of Ireland parish registers available online.
+People wishing to trace their Irish ancestry are being helped by a project to make Church of Ireland parish registers available online.

 The records include parish registers for baptism, marriage and burials.